T1taniumF0rge-Industries-Inc/Software/.github/faq.md

 # Frequently Asked Questions (FAQ)

 > [!NOTE]
 > More stuff are getting added to this file.
-Please be patient while our team finishes the FAQ.
+If there's a question without an answer, feel free to e-mail us or open an issue and we will try to answer as best we can

 This document aims to answer some common questions regarding the `Software` repository.